zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 that the driver might be a criminal – the driver of  the car they get from the ridesharing service, that is.

 Doris says, “Even though it’s a peer-to-peer servic e, the drivers are carefully screened and the cars are tracked.
 Trust me.
 This r ide will be safe.”
-“Peer” (peer) refers to someone who is at the same level or who i s in the same category as you are.
+“Peer” (peer) refers to someone who is at the same level or who is in the same category as you are.
 We often use the word “peers” to refer to those people who have the same kind of job as we have.
 I might refer to my “p eers at the university” – people who work in jobs similar to my job, although  I no longer work at the university anymore.

 “Peer-to-peer,” however, refers to a new kind of, w e would say, “business model” in which people sell their services to other people  even when they aren’t professionals.
 So, in a ridesharing service, I may own a car and give you a ride even though I’m not a professional driver, and char ge you money to give you that ride.
 That’s an example of a “peer-to-peer transact ion” or a “peer-to-peer exchange” of money and service.